Valerie

 Impossibility of Her Life: Written in January of 2023 after returning

 to grad school for the Spring semester.
-I had to bring her home for a while
+I had to bring her home soon after

 7. Draft Letter to David